 (6) In this section —

-“Registrar of Titles” does not include an Assistant Registrar under the Transfer of Land Act 1893 except when acting as, and in place of, the Registrar.
+Registrar of Titles does not include an Assistant Registrar under the Transfer of Land Act 1893 except when acting as, and in place of, the Registrar.

 129D.
 Money received by Registrar

 The Registrar of Titles is to pay to the Authority any money paid to the Registrar under this Act.